tjbay/Martingale-Gambling-Simulation/README.md

 #Contents:

-The file gambler.py runs two gambling simulations based on roulette.
-The first simply simulates 200 series of 500 bets each using the probability of winning in roulette.
-The odds of winning an individual bets is 18/37.
+The file gambler.py runs two gambling simulations based on the game of roulette.
+The first simulates 200 series of 500 equal bets using the probability of winning in roulette.
+The odds of winning an individual bet is 18/37.
 The second simulation implements the Martingdale system with the following default values: Starting bet = 1, Starting money = 500 and a maximum allowed bet of 1024.